mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 Manager listening sessions will happen once a month.
 In addition to the above topics, this is also an opportunity for people managers to unpack questions around people management challenges, concerns, and/or best practices.
 This feedback will also help drive future Manager training topics.

-## Async weeks

-**What are async weeks at Mattermost?**

-During an org-wide async week, all recurring meetings are canceled (e.g. COM, MBR, team-wide meetings, 1:1s) with the goal of:

-- **Creating space for heads-down time.** Meetings can be disruptive when our work requires deeper focus.
-- **Improving time zone agnostic practices, including: default document, default open mindsets.** We have team members across the globe and in multiple time zones, and when we're able to communicate and collaborate with web-discoverable documentation we better enable our global team members with access to information, context.
-- **Providing time for calendar clean-up.** We encourage every team member to use this as an opportunity to clean your calendar, and respectfully question if recurring meetings should be changed, canceled or alternate attendees.
-- **Testing and improving [Vacation-Ready](https://community.mattermost.com/files/bd1x8f47abgdx83ejpesd1z7ce/public?h=EWRJ-lMoUotKhiPyPAJzS_6Zt2uyAmaJh08xHr8LIBU) Team preparedness.**

-**Async weeks: FAQ**

-- **Does async week mean that we aren't supposed to meet live at all?**

-Live meetings or calls do and should still happen, as appropriate.
-For example, our customer-facing teams may still have customer meetings or calls which can't be canceled.
-Others may be working on projects where a synchronous call or meeting helps our 'heads-down' work.
-We encourage every team member to use your best judgment.

-- **How do I effectively communicate while asynchronous?**

-Written communication that is open is key.
-Examples include Mattermost group messages vs. DMs, web-discoverable: handbook, GDocs, Boards.
-Use simple language.
-We're a global company and encourage every team member to be mindful of words or idioms that don't translate beyond our region.
-Similarly, please ask questions when something doesn't translate, it may be a blindspot and your question can help expand awareness.

-Assume positive intent.
-Tone and intent can be very hard to read over text, and even zoom.
-When we assume there's positive intent, we're able to approach conversations with a more open, collaborative mindset, and ask follow-up questions to gain clarity.

-- **What are some other tips and best practices?**

-We're asking all team members to take notes on your experience during our async weeks.
-The People team will send an experience feedback survey after each async week to understand what's working and where we can add clarity in the future.

 ## New hire feedback